 Failure to disconnect power before servicing could result in severe electrocution or burns leading to serious injury or death.
-This product contains components that emit Ultraviolet Light radiation (UV-C) which can be harmful to the skin and unprotected eyes.
+This product contains components that emit Ultraviolet Light radiation (UV-C) which can be harmful to the skin and unprotected eyes, causing severe personal injury.
 Disconnect all electrical power, including remote disconnects, and ensure UV lights are off before servicing.
 Follow proper LOCKOUT/TAGOUT procedures to ensure the power cannot be energized while in service.